A Fundrasing Event, 30 Years in the Making.

 Alli, a passionate Art Teacher and mentor in Scottsdale, was a friend to the organization and an active community member who passionately believed in helping others.
 She lead workshops at the Paiute Center and worked closely with Janet and The Center for The Arts to teach students the importance of Empty Bowls and the incredible impact it makes on our community, becoming an integral part of the organization over the years.
 Alli, as a young woman, passed away several years ago and it seemed natural to honor her by renaming the event, Alli Ortega Empty Bowls.

-Raised between Sponsors and individual Donors during the 2021 online event!
+Raised between Sponsors and individual Donors during the 2022 online auction fundraiser!

 “Thank you so very much from my family to your family and for your donation.
 We have come across hard times and because of your generosity and kind heart we are able to have a bountiful Thanksgiving.
 Thank you and God bless…”